A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Methodology

-So that MAVIL could undergo an implementation with representative scope, respondents were recruited in cooperation with a market research organization.
-The organization guided respondents to the survey in a controlled manner and pre-selected them based on crossing the agreed-upon quotas of gender and age groups.
+So that MdamV could undergo an application with a representative scope, respondents were recruited in cooperation with a market research organization.
+The organization guided respondents to the survey in a controlled manner and pre-selected them based on crossing the agreed-upon quotas of age groups and gender.
 The respondents originated from the organization's database or other websites promoting market research participation.
 Respondents received incentives, whose form depended on the panelist's affiliation with either the market research organization or other platforms.
 The organization held demographic self-reported data from the panel, the accuracy of which was verified by collecting demographic data in our survey.

-During the cooperation with the market research organization, 457 respondents completed the assessment over 14 days via an online survey.
-The number of completed surveys was achieved in subsets of 50 completions.
-We evaluated the data quality of the completed surveys after each subset, followed by the criteria for valid survey cases as illustrated in the next subsection.
+During a period of two weeks, respondents were directed to our online survey, with survey cases achieved in subsets of 50 completions.
+We evaluated the data quality of survey completions after each subset, followed by the criteria for valid survey cases, as illustrated in the next subsection.